multiversx/mx-docs/docs/sdk-and-tools/notifier.md

 ## Overview

-A MultiversX observer node can be connected to a notifier service, which will publish blockchain events to subscribers.
+A MultiversX observer node can push block events to a notifier service, which will process and forward the events to subscribers (via RabbitMQ).
+This way, one can subscribe to a rabbitMQ queue and receive block events, whenever a block is committed to the chain, instead of fetching an API frequently using a cron job.

 The GitHub repository for the notifier service can be found here: https://github.com/multiversx/mx-chain-notifier-go.

 ## Architectural Overview

-Any observer node in the network can be connected to notifier service.
+The observer node in the network will be connected to notifier service.
 The observer will send block events to notifier.
 The notifier service will receive and filter events, it will apply deduplication if enabled, and it will push the events to RabbitMQ instance, or push them to websockets subscribers.